Nunavut Homeschool Curriculum: Free and Paid Options That Work Up Here

 Physical Curriculum Delivery

 For families purchasing printed or boxed curriculum, the annual sealift is the most cost-effective option for heavy shipments.
-Sealift runs from approximately July to October via NEAS or NSSI, with order deadlines in early spring (typically March or April, depending on the carrier and your community's sealift date).
-Materials ordered after the cutoff need to ship by air, which is expensive and has weight limits.
+Sealift runs from approximately July to October via NEAS or NSSI, depending on latitude and ice conditions.
+Coordinate orders by early spring for the summer sailing; materials that miss the sailing may need to ship by air, which is expensive and has weight limits.

 Plan your curriculum orders for the following school year in late winter.
 If you're starting homeschool mid-year or late, air freight is sometimes unavoidable — factor this into your budget planning.